krithisri/Data-Integration-with-Snowflake-and-S3/README.md

 - AWS account with S3 bucket access
 - Snowflake account with necessary privileges
-- Mockaroo account for synthetic data generation
+- Any Editor to generate and load the final code using python into an s3 bucket

 ## Project Structure
 The project is organized into the following directories:

-- **data_generation:** Contains scripts and files related to synthetic data generation.
 - **snowflake_setup:** Includes Snowflake worksheet scripts for database, schema, table creation, and data integration.
 - **dynamic_view:** Houses the JavaScript procedure for creating a dynamic view.
 - **documentation:** Holds project documentation files, including README.md.

 ## Data Generation and Storage
-Synthetic data is generated using [Mockaroo](https://www.mockaroo.com/) and stored in an AWS S3 bucket named 'snowflakebucketfordata.'
+For this project, data is generated using [Mockaroo](https://www.mockaroo.com/).
+Later python is used to store and process the data into an AWS S3 bucket named 'snowflakebucketfordata.'

 ## Snowflake Setup